ligato/docs/docs/plugins/vpp-plugins.md

 !!!
 Warning
     The previous model of configuring IPsec security policies inside an IPsec security policy database (SPD) is now **deprecated**.
-In practice, the content of SPDs changes frequently and using a single SPD model for all security policies inside is not convenient or efficient.
+In practice, the content of SPDs changes frequently and using a single SPD model for defining all security policies is not convenient or efficient.
 A new model, SecurityPolicy, was added that allows one to configure each security policy as a separate proto message instance.
 Although the new SecurityPolicy model is backward-compatible with the old one, a request to configure a security policy through the SPD model will return: `error: it is deprecated and no longer supported to define SPs inside SPD model.
     (use SecurityPolicy model instead)`.
 See [PR #1679](https://github.com/ligato/vpp-agent/pull/1679) for more details.